Veza/oaa-community/README.md

 Veza API to import the data into Veza.
 Using OAA and connectors, organizations can parse and upload authorization metadata for custom SaaS apps and create a more complete view of permissions across cloud/data/identity systems to answer the question: “who can and should take what action on what data?”

+Open Authorization API is not currently associated with any open source bodies (IETF, etc.).
+We will be working with various teams to pursue open standards over course of time.
+All OAA resources in this repository are licensed under the MIT license (files are available in the repository).

+For any feedback on Open Authorization API - for example, API enrichments, etc. - please open an issue.
+We encourage you to please join our Slack community to share the feedback.

 ## How OAA Works
 OAA works by providing a mechanism to upload authorization information from a target system (e.g. SaaS app,